The AAVSO Photoelectric Photometry (PEP) Program

 Welcome to the website of the AAVSO Photoelectric Photometry (PEP) Program!

-Photoelectric photometry or "photon counting" is an observational technique used to obtain highly precise, calibrated observations of small amplitude variables.
+Photoelectric photometry is an observational technique used to obtain highly precise, calibrated observations of small amplitude variables.
 The AAVSO PEP Program was formally established in 1983, but our archive has PEP observations dating back to the 1950's.
 Currently, the AAVSO has over 52,000 PEP observations of over 550 different variables.
 Photometric V-filter data from observers following the standard AAVSO observation sequence and submitted via our pipeline are calibrated and transformed to the standard Johnson system.
-These are the highest-precision data available from the AAVSO, and are often accurate to millimagnitudes.
-All of these observations are available for free, online, on demand through our data download form.
+These are the highest-precision data available from the AAVSO, with internal accuracies of several millimagnitudes.
+All of these observations are available through our data download form.

 The AAVSO PEP Committee

 You have seen all the Messier objects, at least once.
 Maybe you have found many of the objects on the Herschel or NGC lists.
 Now, you are looking for a new challenge, but not one that requires driving for hours to find a dark sky site.
 You live near a large city or other area that precludes the steady seeing required for planetary work, and you are not sure you want to lay out the cost for a premium CCD camera.
 What can you do?

 Consider photoelectric photometry!
 If you have a good 6 or 8 inch (or larger) telescope with a reasonable drive on an equatorial or GO-TO alt-azimuth mount, please read on.